Paperback-iOS/website/src/nl/help/guides/getting-started.md

 :::

 ::: warning Waarschuwing
-This requires iOS 13.3+ or iPadOS 13.4+, the app will CRASH otherwise.
-Paperback is NOT designed for any iOS below.
 Deze app vereist iOS 13.3+ of iPadOS 13.4+, anders zal de app CRASHEN.
 Paperback is NIET ontworpen voor oudere iOS versies.
 :::